About hearing tests

 Diagnosing the different types of hearing loss

-Your Audiologist uses bone and air conduction tests to diagnose the type of your hearing loss.
+Your hearing specialist uses bone and air conduction tests to diagnose the type of your hearing loss.

 If the air conduction test shows hearing loss, you will need bone conduction testing to find out more about the source of the problem.